-These deluded followers of very oversized influencers such as Tess Holliday and Anna O’Brien will chastise anyone who posts on their Instagram accounts things such as, “You can’t be that fat and healthy.”
+These deluded followers of very oversized influencers will chastise anyone who posts on the influencer’s Instagram account things such as, “You can’t be that fat and healthy.”

-Raise your hand if you’ve been wondering how many of these plus-size followers of the morbidly obese are quick to pronounce a woman unhealthy just because she weighs 115 pounds.
+Raise your hand if you’ve been wondering how many of these followers are quick to pronounce a woman unhealthy just because she weighs 115 pounds.

-How often have we heard plus-size women say things like, “She looks sickly thin; give her a steak,” or, “She’s scary skinny,” or, “She looks malnourished; her ribs are showing”?
+How often have we heard plus-size women say things like, “She looks sickly thin; give her a steak,” or, “She’s scary skinny,” or, “She looks like a breeze could blow her away”?

 Why is that acceptable, but saying, “Morbid obesity can’t be healthy,” is not?

 A fat woman can be metabolically healthy.
 But having normal blood work does NOTHING to protect the knee joints or help protect the uterus and colon from cancer, nor keep the body agile and swift, nor preserve the ability to run up steps or run across a parking lot to escape from harm or assist someone in need.

 Though being literally anorexic-thin — as in 78 pounds on a 5’4 frame – can cause problems such as infertility, brittle bones and heart arrhythmias, the “health at all sizes” camp has been known to brand women at 115 pounds, even 125 pounds, as any of the following:

 “She has an eating disorder.”

 Smoking, high blood pressure and lack of exercise are killers.
 These three metrics are extremely prevalent in America.
 They are so prevalent that many thin people are affected.